xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

     Input: PROMOTE Longitudinal 1, PROMOTE Longitudinal 2, Legacy PQ/SRO, Missing Identifiers, Sensor, PrePro

     Output: CSV file of all MFIS-21 scores for PROMOTE participants, histogram of all MFIS-21 physical/cognitive/psychosocial/total scores, CSV file of all MFIS-5 scores for PROMOTE participants, histogram of all MFIS-5 total scores

+12. Legacy Missing ID Link Code

+    Code to link missing promote IDs to the legacy PQ/SRO project

+    Input: Legacy PQ/SRO, Missing Identifiers

+    Output: None (is just a chunk of code that can be copied into new queries using Legacy PQ/SRO)